saptarshibasu/kafka-study/README.md

 ### Broker Config

 * `auto.create.topics.enable` - Default value is true.
-It should be set to false in production as there is no way to validate the topic names.
+It should be set to false in production as there is no way to validate the topic names
+* Tuning for Throughput
+  * `compression.type = producer` (default value) - The broker will uncompress the batch to validate and then send the compressed message from producer           directly to the consumer
+* Tuning for latency
+  * `num.replica.fetchers` - Number of fetcher threads per broker.
+The threads are used to replicate the messages.
+Many partitions increase the latency as by      default there is only one thread per broker to do fetching from the leader broker for replication
+* Tuning for durability -
+  * `default.replication.factor = 3`
 * **Message Size**
   * `message.max.bytes` defaults to 1MB
   * `message.max.bytes` indicates the compressed message size